Reducing Your Risk of Arrhythmias (Heart Rhythm Disturbances)

 - Eat a heart healthy diet—Eat a diet low in saturated fats and cholesterol.
 Increase your intake of whole grains, fruits, and vegetables.
 Ask your doctor about omega-3 supplements.

 - Exercise regularly—Choose exercises you enjoy and will make a regular part of your day.
 Exercise reduces stress, improves your mood, and helps strengthen your heart muscle.
-Aim for at least 30 minutes per day on most days of the week.
+In general, aim for at least 30 minutes per day on most days of the week.
+If you have a sedentary job, it may be beneficial to aim for 60 minutes of exercise a day.
+Talk to your doctor before starting any exercise program.

 - Drink alcohol in moderation—Moderate drinking is one drink per day for women and two drinks per day for men.
 One drink equals 12 ounces of beer, 4 ounces of wine, or one ounce of 100-proof spirits.